Archive for the Novel Category

 In Taiwan Travelogue: A Novel, by Yáng Shuāngzǐ, this sense is added to the many layers of language, social and political framing to create what the author refers to, in her final note as ” a piece of amber, one that coagulates both the ‘real’ past and the ‘made-up’ ideals.”

 The layers in this novel include the sociopolitical landscape of Taiwan in 1938, but is most deeply reflected in the languages that make up this novel.
-Meant to be understood as a English translation of a Chinese translation Japanese work about Taiwan, the complexities of Taiwanese Mandarin and Hokkien, subsumed by Japanese – and what those all represent to the characters – takes up a lot of real estate in the novel proper.
-The “translation notes” by Yáng who presents herself as the Chinese translator of this Japanese-language novel, a novel she in reality wrote originally in Chinese, and which has been masterfully translated into English by Lin King, whose translator notes sit astride the back of Yáng’s “notes,” but are the actual translator’s notes adds a mind-blowing other layer into the fictional “history” of this novel.
+Meant to be understood as a English translation of a Chinese translation of a Japanese work about Taiwan, the complexities of Taiwanese Mandarin and Hokkien, subsumed by Japanese – and what those all represent to the characters – takes up a lot of real estate in the novel proper.
+The “translation notes” by Yáng who presents herself as the Chinese translator of this Japanese-language novel, a novel she in reality wrote originally in Chinese, and which has been masterfully translated into English by Lin King, whose translator notes sit astride the back of Yáng’s “notes,” but are the actual translator’s notes, adds a mind-blowing other layer into the fictional “history” of this novel.

 Above all this, is a deep love of food.
 Food is even more the vehicle by which Aoyama and Chizuru travel the island than the actual transportation they ride.
 Food, hotels, houses, schools, all evoke a specific place and time and mood here.
 Seasonal food is a sign of the passing of time as it has been for centuries before refrigeration and overseas shipping changed how we eat.